 1. Kribensis (Pelvicachromis pulcher)

 This cichlid can be found in the African water in Southern Nigeria.
 Shallow water and heavy vegetation is their preference.
-In the wild they spend most of their time in loose groups or in little caves that they create within the roots of aquatic plants.
-One kribensis will do well in a tank, however if you really want to their behavior I recommend keeping a small bunch together.
+In the wild, they spend most of their time in loose groups or in little caves that they create within the roots of aquatic plants.
+One kribensis will do well in a tank, however, if you really want their behavior I recommend keeping a small bunch together.

 2. The Golden Dwarf Cichlid (Nannacara Anomala)